kymirisgoatfrr/GoodbyeDpi-DESTROYER3000/README.md

 5-Run that script [(Remove-GoodbyeDPI-Complete.ps1)](Remove-GoodbyeDPI-Complete.ps1) in an Admin Powershell

-6-You're free of GoodbyeDPI and all the misery it caused to your mental health trying to remove it and your computer's connection
+6-You're free of GoodbyeDPI and all the misery it caused to your mental health trying to remove it and your computer's connection.
+You can restart your computer now and enjoy the remaining of your life as a free man.